alexmolas/alexmolas.github.io/_posts/2024-02-05-a-search-engine-in-80-lines.md

 ```

-Putting everything together we have a search engine class the implements the functionalities to index and search documents.
+Putting everything together we have a search engine class that implements the functionalities to index and search documents.

 <details>
 <summary>
-Complete code to have a search engine in 80 lines of python
+Complete code to have a search engine in 80 lines of Python
 </summary>
 {% highlight python %}
 from collections import defaultdict